To be eligible to participate in the Legal Food Hub, participants must satisfy the following requirements:

 - b.
 The farm or food enterprise’s net annual income must not exceed $30,000.
 For farms, to determine your enterprise’s net annual income, see line 34 on your Schedule F (Form 1040) tax return.
 For food entrepreneurs reference the following: sole proprietorships or LLCs taxed as such, see line 31 on Schedule C (Form 1040); partnerships or LLCs taxed as such, see line 22 on Form 1065; C Corporations, see line 30 on Form 1120; S Corporations, see line 21 on Form 1120S; AND

 - c.
 The Farmer or Food Entrepreneur’s annual household income must not exceed 400% of the Federal Poverty Level.
 Unearned income must be included in this calculation, even if the income is restricted (e.g., in a restricted trust fund).
 To determine your annual household income, see Line 37 on your personal income tax return (Form 1040).
-The 2018 Federal Poverty Level Guidelines are available here.
+The 2019 Federal Poverty Level Guidelines are available here (look for your household size and the “400% FPL” column).
 If the business is co-owned, owners may satisfy our income cap if either their joint household incomes combined fall under our cap (accounting for the number of persons in the total, now combined household), or if each individual owner’s household income falls below our cap.

 * The net income requirement and household income cap do not apply to Farm/Food Organizations.